ricskoO/html_css_kickoff_repo/README.md

 # To be done

-Medium page - Escape from Tiranny
+Medium page - esc from Tiranny